fabric8io/fabric8/examples/README.md

 # FUSE IDE

-You can import the Fuse ESB Enterprise examples into Fuse IDE.
+You can import the JBoss Fuse examples into Fuse IDE.
 Fuse IDE allows you to view graphical representations of the Camel routes and to perform run time testing in a distributed environment.

 To import the examples into Fuse IDE: